How To Retire Without a Mortgage

 You can also shorten the loan term to 15 years or fewer.
 You’ll need to look at your retirement plan to see if these payments will work with your overall budget.

 Although refinancing isn’t for everyone, it could be an option worth exploring if you want to be mortgage-free sooner and take advantage of today’s lower interest rates.
-Angie O’Leary, senior vice president for U.S. Bank Wealth Management, said you’ll want to factor in closing costs for a new mortgage in order to decide if it makes sense to refinance.
+Angie O’Leary, former senior vice president for U.S. Bank Wealth Management and current head of wealth planning for RBC Wealth Management, said you’ll want to factor in closing costs for a new mortgage in order to decide if it makes sense to refinance.

 Otherwise, “you may accomplish a similar result by simply prepaying on your current mortgage,” she said.